shawndcarpenter/third_space_be/README.md

 ### Testing
 XXX check over all backend gems

-Our application includes extensive testing using the [Capybara gem](https://github.com/teamcapybara/capybara) to simulate user input and interaction.

-This application also uses the [Launchy Gem](https://github.com/copiousfreetime/launchy) to view pages in the browser without needing to start the server.

 The [Shoulda Matchers Gem](https://github.com/thoughtbot/shoulda-matchers) is used for one-liner testing of models.

-The [Orderly Gem](https://github.com/jmondo/orderly) is used to check the order in which items appear on the pages for our application.

 The [SimpleCov Gem](https://github.com/simplecov-ruby/simplecov) provides test coverage analysis for our application.